The Early Days

 At 4:50 a.m. on December 17, 1973 the company responded to a call at St. Stephen Church.
 This fire went to 3 alarms.
 Churches are usually a total loss because the wide expanse of the nave is conducive to the rapid speed of heat and flames.
 Also, since persons are only in church a few hours a week, the fires are generally not discovered until it is too late.
 However, due to the speed and competence of the first alarm companies, the church was saved.
 When one consider the problems involved, in fighting a fire of this magnitude without the benefit of fire hydrants, the church structure stands today as testimony to the dedication of volunteer firemen.

 Currently, the Kingsville Volunteer Fire Company has over 100 members and responds to 1700+ calls each year.
-We operate two 1000-gallon pumpers, a rescue squad, a Tanker, a Brush Truck, an EMS unit and a swiftwater rescue team.
+We operate a 1000-gallon pumper, a 750 gallon rescue squad, a Tanker, a Brush Truck, an EMS unit and a swiftwater rescue team.
 We consistently rate among the top responding companies in Baltimore County, usually at or above a 95% response rate.